 John R. Washlick focuses his practice on healthcare transactions and corporate compliance.
 His background as a CPA affords him a unique perspective on mergers and acquisitions and their tax implications.
 He is resident in both the firm’s Philadelphia and Princeton offices.
-His clients include hospitals, healthcare systems, physician practices, individual physicians, medical device companies, and entrepreneurs and investment-backed entities.
+His clients include hospitals, healthcare systems, physician practices, individual physicians, and entrepreneurs and investment-backed entities.

 John is a recognized authority on federal income tax issues involving tax-exempt organizations and the Anti-Kickback Statute and the Stark Law.
 His guidance is often sought as his clients assess various arrangements with physicians, such as clinical joint ventures, co-management arrangements, integrated delivery systems, business joint ventures, physician recruitment, practice acquisitions, employment arrangements, hospital/physician integration planning and exclusive provider agreements.
 He also advises healthcare industry clients, including entrepreneurs and investment-backed entities on general corporate law and regulatory healthcare-related issues, such as the corporate practice of medicine and fee splitting laws.
 John partners with clients to arrive at strategic, yet practical, solutions to often cutting-edge issues and high-profile matters.